volkaert/simple-event-broker-rmq/README.md

 >
 > `export SPRING_PROFILES_ACTIVE=prod`

->By default, the `local` profile uses standard logs in the console, and the `homol` profile uses JSON logs both in the console
+>By default, the `local` profile uses standard logs in the console, and the `homol` profile uses standard logs in the console
-> and in rolling files.
+> and JSON in rolling files.
 >
-> If you want to have JSON logs with the `local` profile you can do:
+> If you want to have JSON logs in rolling files  with the `local` profile you can do:
 >
 >`../mvnw clean spring-boot:run -Dspring-boot.run.profiles=local -Dspring-boot.run.arguments=--logging.config=classpath:logback-spring-homol.xml`
 >
 > or
 >
 > `java -jar -Dspring.profiles.active=local -Dlogging.config=classpath:logback-spring-homol.xml target/xxx-1.0-SNAPSHOT.jar`
->
-> If you want to have standard logs in the console with the `homol` profile you can do:
->
->`../mvnw clean spring-boot:run -Dspring-boot.run.profiles=homol -Dspring-boot.run.arguments=--logging.config=classpath:logback-spring-local.xml`
->
-> or
->
-> `java -jar -Dspring.profiles.active=homol -Dlogging.config=classpath:logback-spring-local.xml target/xxx-1.0-SNAPSHOT.jar`

 Compile everything: